jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

         }
     }

-This decorator could be added to any existing stream and used like so:
+This decorator could be added to any existing stream and used like this.

 .. code-block:: php